-The Laney Amps Cub is the best 2×12 guitar cabinet for those who want something well rounded.
-This guitar cab deliver quality sound and power with great build quality all at an affordable price.
-It delivers 100 Watts of power with an open back design.MORE INFO
+This guitar cab delivers quality sound and power with great build quality all at an affordable price.
+It delivers 50 Watts of power with tilt-back legs and has wheels for ease of transport.

 - Marshall 1936 M-1936 2×12 Guitar Cabinet